Young ibex in Saint-Gervais

 Familiarize yourself with the local ecosystem

-Before setting out to observe biodiversity in the mountains, take the time to learn about the different plant and animal species you might encounter in the area.
-Field guides, mobile apps and online resources dedicated to local flora and fauna can be very helpful in identifying and learning more about the species you see.
+Before setting out to observe biodiversity in the mountains, take the time to learn about the different plant and animal species you may encounter in the area.
+Field guides, mobile apps and online resources dedicated to local flora and fauna can be very useful in identifying and learning more about the species you see.

 Be discreet and respectful of the environment

 When observing mountain biodiversity, it’s important to minimize your impact on fragile ecosystems.
 Walk on designated trails to avoid disturbing natural habitats.
 Use binoculars to observe animals from a distance and avoid frightening them.
 Avoid picking wild plants or disturbing animals.
-Also take care not to leave litter behind and to behave responsibly to preserve the natural beauty of the mountain.
+Take care not to leave litter behind, and behave responsibly to preserve the mountain’s natural beauty.

 Choose the right times and places

-Some times of year are better for observing certain species in the mountains.
-For example, in spring, you might witness the flowering of alpine plants, while in summer, migratory birds might be more active.
+Certain times of the year are better for observing certain species in the mountains.
+For example, in spring, you may witness the flowering of alpine plants, while in summer, migratory birds may be more active.
 What’s more, different altitudes and habitat types (such as forests, alpine meadows and rocky areas) are home to a variety of species.
 Plan your outings with these factors in mind.

 Large birds of prey